 Lydney Junction is our ‘business end’ of our railway, with our link to the mainline.
 Our station is only 5 minutes walk from the Lydney Mainline station.
 There are few facilities at Lydney Junction itself, apart from a small waiting room and toilets, but it does give excellent viewing opportunities to see the locomotives close up, and the operation of the level crossing gates and the ‘run round’ procedures.

-From Lydney junction there is a pleasant walk along the old trackbed to Lydney Harbour - which has expansive views over the River Severn to Sharpness and beyond.
-The walk is a 2 mile round trip and is recommended (there are no facilities at Lydney harbour, and take care with children on the dock edges).
+From Lydney junction, there is a pleasant walk along the old trackbed to Lydney Harbour – which has expansive views over the River Severn to Sharpness and beyond.
+The walk is a 2-mile round trip and is recommended (there are no facilities at Lydney harbour, and take care of children on the dock edges).

 As the name suggests, the town station is central to the town, and the shops are easily accessible.
 The station is usually manned, has a small waiting room but no toilets.

 The other side of the road is Bathurst park, which is a well maintained local park with a children’s play area, an excellent floral display, a cafe and fine views of the railway.

 Overlooking the crossing at the end of the station is the Lydney branch of the Royal British Legion, and they occupy the original headquarters of the Severn & Wye Railway.

 Our main station and the home of the museum, shop and new cafe (details on all 3 on other pages).